Connecting inbound agents

 tcp: $JNLP_MASTER_PORT: "cloudbees-core/$MASTER_NAME:$JNLP_MASTER_PORT:PROXY"

-Add a line for every master that you want to allow external inbound agent connections to. -
+Add a line for every controller that you want to allow external inbound agent connections to. -

 Deploy the configuration: